Graduate Certificate in Applied Finance

 Entrance and Course Requirements

-Students who have already been admitted into a UIS graduate degree program will automatically be admitted in the the certificate program upon receipt of the degree-seeking application and fee (with the certificate also designated), or a Change of Curriculum Form.
+Students who have already been admitted into a UIS graduate degree program will automatically be admitted to the certificate program upon receipt of the degree-seeking application and fee (with the certificate designated), or a Change of Curriculum Form.

 Applicants not currently admitted into a UIS graduate degree program must provide the following:

-- Official undergraduate transcript(s) with degree documentation and any prerequisite documentation.
+- Official undergraduate transcript(s) with degree documentation; and

 |Prerequisite Requirements 1|